Thomas Dixon Jr.: Dixon as novelist

 Another pet hate for Dixon and the focus of another trilogy was socialism: The One Woman: A Story of Modern Utopia (1903), Comrades: A Story of Social Adventure in California (1909), and The Root of Evil (1911), the latter of which also discusses some of the problems involved in modern industrial capitalism.
 The book Comrades was made into a motion picture, entitled Bolshevism on Trial, released in 1919.
-In the play The Sins of the Father, which was produced in 1910–1911, Dixon himself played the leading role.

 Dixon wrote 22 novels, as well as many plays, sermons, and works of non-fiction.
 W.E.B.
 DuBois said he was more widely read than Henry James.
 His writing centered on three major themes: racial purity, the evils of socialism, and the traditional family role of woman as wife and mother.
 (Dixon opposed female suffrage.)
 A common theme found in his novels is violence against white women, mostly by Southern black men.
 The crimes are almost always avenged through the course of the story, the source of which might stem from a belief of Dixon's that his mother had been sexually abused as a child.
 He wrote his last novel, The Flaming Sword, in 1939 and not long after was disabled by a cerebral hemorrhage.

 While The Birth of a Nation is still viewed for its crucial role in the birth of the feature film, none of Dixon's novels have stood the test of time.
-In 1925, when Publishers Weekly documented the best-selling fiction of the past quarter century, no novel by Dixon was included."
+When Publishers Weekly listed the best-selling fiction of the last quarter century, none of Dixon's books was included.